-Nerve cells or neurons carry messages between the central nervous system and the organs and limbs of the body.
+Nerve cells carry messages between the central nervous system and the organs and limbs of the body.
 In multiple sclerosis (MS), nerve cells or neurons are damaged by inflammation and demyelination can occur.

 Information enters the neuron via the dendrites, passes through the cell body and then along the axon until it reaches the synapse.
 The synapse is the space between an axon and a dendrite of another neuron.